Deep Dynamics: Vehicle Dynamics Modeling with a Physics-Constrained Neural Network for Autonomous Racing: Related Work

 Purely data-driven models, like in \cite{scirobotics.aaw1975} and \cite{7989202}, learn vehicle dynamics using historical observations of the vehicle's state and control inputs to train a DNN. \cite{9357196} proposed the use of a recurrent neural network with a Gated Recurrent Unit (GRU) mechanism to accomplish the same task.
-These methods have shown the ability to perform well within the distribution of data they were trained on but, like as is the case with supervised machine learning approaches, they struggle to generalize on out-of-distribution data.
+These methods have shown the ability to perform well within the distribution of data they were trained on but, as is the case with supervised machine learning approaches, they struggle to generalize on out-of-distribution data.
 The complexity and non-linearity of DNNs also limit the use of such models for model-based predictive control.
-Additionally, while purely data-driven models are great at learning complex non-linear patterns in the data, they are not designed to be consistent with the laws of physics and can produce state predictions that the vehicle cannot physically realize.
+Additionally, while these models are great at learning complex patterns in data, they are not designed to obey the laws of physics and can produce state predictions that the vehicle cannot physically realize.

-Recently, Physics-Informed Neural Networks (PINNs) for vehicle dynamics have been gaining traction as they adeptly merge the strengths of both physics-based and data-driven models.
-In the study by \cite{baier2022hybrid}, PINNs were employed to model lateral dynamics in ships and quadrotors.
-Similarly, \cite{jmse10020148} trained a PINN to determine the dynamics of an unmanned surface vehicle.
-The closest related work to ours is the Deep Pacejka Model (DPM) introduced in \cite{kim2022physics}, which estimates tire model coefficients for autonomous vehicles based on historical states and control inputs.
-However, as detailed in Section \ref{ssec:dpm}, the DPM bears inherent limitations that make it unsuitable for use in autonomous racing applications.
-Our research aims to address these limitations, introducing a new PINN model suitable for implementation in a real autonomous racecar.
+Recently, methods combining dynamical equations with deep learning for vehicle dynamics have been gaining traction as they adeptly merge the strengths of both approaches.
+In the study by \cite{baier2022hybrid}, hybrid physics and deep learning models were employed to model lateral dynamics in ships and quadrotors.
+Similarly, \cite{jmse10020148} trained a physics-informed neural network (PINN) to determine the dynamics of an unmanned surface vehicle.
+The closest related work to ours is the Deep Pacejka Model (DPM) introduced in \cite{kim2022physics}, which estimates tire coefficients for autonomous vehicles based on historical states and control inputs.
+However, as detailed in Section \ref{ssec:dpm}, the DPM bears limitations that make it unfit for autonomous racing.
+Our research aims to address these limitations, introducing a new PCNN model suitable for a real autonomous racecar.